zzulueta/github-copilot-L400-exercises/Exercises/Exercises1.md

 3. Follow up: `/explain #file:server/models/dog.py the Dog model relationships`

 ### Part C: Understanding Patterns
-1. Highlight any route in `server/app.py`
+1. Close all files and open `server/app.py`.
+Highlight any route in `server/app.py`
 2. Use `/explain`
 3. Ask: `Are all routes following the same pattern?`
 4. **Learning**: Identify consistency in the codebase